Meet the Instructors

 Dr. Zemlok addresses key topics like trauma-informed leadership, mental health mandates, family support, and fostering resilience within organizations.
 Her talks on wellness inspire personal and professional growth, making her a valued resource in the field.

-Courses Taught: The Balanced Responder: Thriving Personally and Professionally without Sacrificing What Matters
+Course Taught: The Balanced Responder: Thriving Personally and Professionally without Sacrificing What Matters

 Ron Bayne